Vietnam.vn - Nền tảng quảng bá Việt Nam

 Reply:

 The scrotal venous system of a normal person will have a valve system, helping blood flow in one direction.
-People with varicocele will have dilated valves that do not close tightly, causing the flow to reverse and affect the organs that use fresh blood, specifically the testicles.
+People with varicocele will have dilated valves that do not close tightly, causing the flow to bounce back and affect the organs that use fresh blood, specifically the testicles.
 Furthermore, damage to this system will prevent the scrotum from cooling, affecting the ability to produce sperm.
 No research has shown which cause is dominant.

 Currently, there are many methods to treat varicocele, such as microsurgery, using gel, metal coils to block damaged blood vessels or laparoscopic surgery.
 Among them, the surgical method using microsurgery (micro-TESE) brings the highest efficiency, with the lowest possibility of recurrence.

 According to statistics, about 60-70% of cases after surgery recover spermatogenesis, 30-40% relapse, and some groups have no change.
-In case of azoospermia after surgery, if sperm is found to return, sperm should be stored immediately, do not be subjective, because up to 50% of patients with azoospermia relapse.
+In case of azoospermia after surgery, if sperm is found to return, sperm must be stored immediately, do not be subjective, because up to 50% of patients with azoospermia relapse.
 Also according to medical records, these patients who have micro-TESE surgery still have a higher success rate than patients with azoospermia who have not had surgery.

 If you have sperm, you can still have children normally through in vitro fertilization (IVF).
 Varicocelectomy helps preserve future fertility, resolve pain, testicular atrophy or affect sperm quality.
 A varicocelectomy takes about 60 minutes, the patient can go home the same day, and is painless.